jonabc/actions-mocks/README.md

   // Uses String.prototype.match to perform regex evaluation
   uri: '/user/repos',
   // (optional) http code to set on the response, default: 200
+  code: 200,
+  // (DEPRECATED) Please use `code` to specify a response http code
+  // (optional) http code to set on the response, default: 200
   responseCode: 200,
   // (optional) response to send, given as a string
   response: '[]',
+  // (optional) path to load response contents from
+  file: 'path/to/file',
+  // (DEPRECATED) Please use `file` to load response contents from a file, along with headers `content-type` = `application/json`
   // (optional) response to send, given as a path to a JSON fixture to load
   responseFixture: '',
+  // (optional) headers to set on the mocked response
+  headers: {},
   // (optional) number of times the mock should be used.  defaults to a persistent mock if not set
   count: 1
 }